 To What Extent Does Lenndy Perform Due Diligence?

 “The Operator” (Lenndy) does not perform any due diligence on the borrowers and it’s not liable for any information provided by the “Primary Creditor” (loan originator).
-As you can see the extent of the company’s due diligence in section 45 of the company’s terms; due dilligence includes checking whether the loan originator is an established company and whether it is being sued for bankruptcy.
+As you can see the extent of the company’s due diligence in section 45 of the company’s terms; due diligence includes checking whether the loan originator is an established company and whether it is being sued for bankruptcy.

 If this is all Lenndy’s doing, it certainly increases the risk of your investment.
 Every operator should monitor their loan originators’ performance on a regular basis.
 We’d expect that P2P lending sites completed far greater due diligence than simply checking their loan originators are ‘established’ companies that are not being sued for bankruptcy.